2025 DRC–Rwanda peace agreement: 2025

 On November 5, the FARDC began a campaign in North Kivu to get FDLR members to surrender themselves to the government.
 The army broadcast messages with megaphones and on local radio stations, and dropped leaflets from aircraft.
 Also on that day, the first meeting of the DRC–M23 ceasefire verification mechanism was held, though on November 8 the DRC accused the group of breaking the ceasefire.
 On November 7, technical delegations from the DRC and Rwanda reached an agreement on the Regional Economic Integration Framework in Washington, as part of the larger peace agreement.
 The framework covers energy, infrastructure, mining, national parks, tourism, and public health.
 However, it depends on the implementation of the security aspects of the DRC–Rwanda peace agreement.
 Tshisekedi said that the U.S. will soon invite him and Kagame to Washington for the signing ceremony of the agreement.
 The Joint Oversight Committee also met in Washington on November 7 and agreed on near-term actions to be taken to accelerate the disbanding of the FDLR and the withdrawal of Rwandan troops, including preparations for a joint military operation against the FDLR.
-The group had still not surrendered to the Congolese government or the UN despite growing pressure.

 The Congolese government missed a deadline to sign a peace agreement with M23 in Doha on November 11, and the ratification of the DRC–Rwanda agreement was also delayed from its original date, being pushed to November 21.
 Qatar was unable to resolve the differences between the DRC and M23 on key issues.
 Meanwhile, the FDLR refused to surrender or disarm in a statement on November 11.
 A framework agreement between the DRC and M23, which commits the signatories to ending the war through further negotiations on eight key pillars, was signed in Doha on November 15.
 Another agreement will be signed after the final terms on all eight pillars are settled.
+A meeting of the Joint Security Coordination Mechanism took place on November 19–20 in Washington, where the DRC and Rwanda reviewed progress on the military plan against the FDLR and the withdrawal of Rwandan troops.
+The ratification of the peace deal was pushed back to December 4.
+On December 2–3, M23 launched multiple attacks against government forces in South Kivu, targeting FARDC, Wazalendo, and Burundi National Defense Force (FDNB) troops.
+Fighting also took place in North Kivu as the government forces attacked M23 positions.
+Both sides accused each other of violating the ceasefire.